What is Mewing?

 After you’ve gotten used to keeping your tongue on the roof of your mouth 24/7 for several months, I recommend learning how to apply a suction hold.
 This will help you hold the position longer and with less effort.
 If you find that saliva keeps building up, that’s because you’re opening up the salivary glands, which will be less noticeable in time.

 To do the suction hold first start mewing.
 Then when saliva builds up, use the tip of your tongue to perform a proper swallow.
 Just like above, without removing your tongue from the roof of your mouth, sweep the spit across your tongue and down into your gullet, like you would a piece of food.
 Eventually, this builds up a vacuum between your tongue and the roof of your mouth.
-Get the suction vacuum to just the right pressure where you aren’t shoving your tongue into your teeth.

 Ancient humans would work very hard to chew their food.
 The food itself was hard, and it was less calorie-dense.
 Like animals, we would grind down our teeth from so much chewing.
 With a modern diet full of carbs and soft foods, we don’t have to do that anymore.
 We don’t have to struggle just to get our nutrition, but our faces are literally melting as a result of this luxury.
 Look at this comparison of the wear and tear on teeth between ancient humans and modern humans.

 Luckily, we have chewing gum, which activates a bunch of muscles in your mouth that are key to developing a good facial structure.
-It’s also hard work and it won’t wear down your teeth.
+It’s also hard work, and it won’t wear down your teeth.
 Chewing gum will make your face more square instead of oval.
 There are two techniques for developing your face using chewing gum, and I recommend buying some falim gum or other sugar-free gum.

-First, there’s “tongue chewing”, which is a technique that also pushes up on your maxilla.
+First, there’s “tongue chewing,” which is a technique that also pushes up on your maxilla.
 It’s exactly as it sounds: instead of using your teeth to chew on the piece of gum, push the gum up on the maxilla.
 You can do this with food as well.
-This helps with your mewing goals obviously as you’re also creating upward and forward growth on the maxilla by pushing on it.
+This helps with your mewing goals, obviously as you’re also creating upward and forward growth on the maxilla by pushing on it.

 Hard Mewing (Advanced Technique)

-Hard mewing refers to pressing your tongue on your upper palate with much more force than normal, to the point where you can feel pressure in your skull.
+Hard mewing refers to pressing your tongue on your upper palate with much more force than usual, to the point where you can feel pressure in your skull.
 Your tongue should be on the roof of your mouth 24/7, and you shouldn’t even think about hard mewing until you’ve got to that point.
 Most people don’t recommend hard mewing as it could potentially be dangerous and lead to asymmetries.

 However, I am a proponent of it and try to spend at least part of my day hard mewing.
 While what we learned earlier holds true, that: